javigzz/git-course/scenarios.md

 ### Story:

-- Simulation of the process of publishing a paper in a journal
+We simulate the process of publishing a paper in a journal.
+We use git for tracking the evolution of the paper and deal with serveral eventualities.
-- Writing the paper, making changes and tracking these changes with git

 ### Start!: